-Work experience, peer mentoring, charities, fundraising, performance - dance, drama, music, volunteering, Rotary, Duke of Edinburgh are just a few suggestions,- see your tutors for more.
+Work experience, peer mentoring, charities, fundraising, performance - dance, drama, music, volunteering, Rotary and The Duke of Edinburgh’s Award are just a few suggestions.
+See your tutors for more.

-Beacon offers a comprehensive voluntary work experience programme for years 11 and 12.
+Beacon Academy offers a comprehensive voluntary work experience programme for Years 11 and 12.
 Year 11 students have the opportunity to take part in a week’s placement at the beginning of July after GCSEs are complete.
-Year 12 are offered a week in December, February or July and also have the chance of a weekly or fortnightly placement if they have free sessions in their timetable.
+Year 12 are offered a week in March and also have the chance of a weekly or fortnightly placement if they have free sessions in their timetable.

 East Sussex County Council charges a nominal fee which provides students with access to the Aspire Work Experience Database in order to search for ‘employers’ and ensures that each organisation has appropriate insurance and is health and safety checked.

 Students are not restricted to organisations on the database and are encouraged to discuss any career path or work experience options they may have with our Work Experience Co-ordinator.
 There may be an extra fee for placements whose registered addresses are outside East Sussex.

 Many university/college courses will require some evidence of work experience when applications are made, plus any work experience will be looked upon favourably on CVs for job applications.
 Experience of working with people in any field is extremely beneficial so students are encouraged to take advantage of the opportunities on offer!

 Those wishing to discuss ideas further should contact Mrs Jones, Work Experience Co-ordinator on ext.188 or email firstname.lastname@example.org or alternatively students can visit Mrs Jones in her office at Beeches site or at Sixth Form to discuss their thoughts.

 Alternatively if you work for or know an organisation that would be happy to take work experience students and help inspire career choices please also make contact with Mrs Jones using the above details.